rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Do you offer on-demand images (snapshots) and scheduled images and what are the prices?

-You can create an image of any General Purpose Cloud Server, and you can use this image to restore a server or clone a new one.
+You can create an image of any general purpose Cloud Server, and you can use this image to restore a server or clone a new one.
 You can create an unlimited number of images on-demand, or you can schedule an automatic daily or weekly image.